ABOUT

 I was forced to take a break.

-I returned full time in 2019 with a mission to focus on what matters and to use my experiences and lessons learned from a combination of 3 decades...
+I returned full time later that year with a mission to focus on what matters and to use my experiences and the lessons learned to help my colleagues and my clients.

 I currently serve as the Working Division lead for L.E.G.S.
 Applied Ethology & Family Dog Mediation.